 Augmented photo is the answer for this kind of task.
 When a task opens, the player has the option to a) take the photo or b) skip the photo.
 The task is considered correct when a photo is done.
 Skipping the photo results in the incorrect answer (a task not done).
 Photos are saved in the devices and also uploaded to the online results page (when internet connection or Wi-Fi is available).

 NB! iPhone models will not turn augmented base photos when the screen is turned into landscape mode.
-Also, when using the front facing camera (selfie mode) iOS models will produce a mirrored image so that what you see on the screen matches your face.

 Survey task option

 You can set specific tasks to be a survey task.
 It means that all answers given are considered correct.
 Task types where survey option can be used are multiple choice, multiple answer, text and number tasks.
 Use it to drop in occasional survey task to gather players feedback on anything.

 To create a survey task, open task for editing or create a new task.
 Then on “Task” tab, tick “Survey task (all answers considered correct)” option.